Companhia Cinematográfica Vera Cruz

 Companhia Cinematográfica Vera Cruz was an important Brazilian film studio founded in 1949 and closed in 1954.
 Located in São Bernardo do Campo, it was created by the industrialists Franco Zampari and Francisco Matarazzo Sobrinho.
-The company produced and coproduced more than 40 feature films, including O Cangaceiro, one of the most successful movies in Brazilian cinema's history.
+The company produced and coproduced more than 40 feature films, including O Cangaceiro, one of the most successful movies in the Brazilian cinema's history.